Information Security & Acceptable Use Policy

 1.2 Audience and roles

-● All employees are responsible for reading, acknowledging and practicing requirements in this Policy segment.
+All employees are responsible for reading, acknowledging and practising requirements in this Policy segment.

 1.3 System Owners